 Reykjavík has endless options for food, museums, free walking tours, and strolling downtown.
 Recommendations are endless.
 We almost skipped Perlan, but the structure felt too iconic to just glimpse from afar.

 - Perlan – A first-class but also a fancier hokey museum, you can tour a simulated ice cave if it’s too snowy to hike a real one.
 Dress warmly or borrow their coats.
+If you have time, though, be sure to check out this actual ice cave tour in Iceland.
 The Perlan offers a magnificent planetarium and 360-degreed viewing platform of Reykjavík.

 - Fresh Seafood Lunch – We loved eating fish on skewers at Saegreifinn.